The Georgetown Branch

 Trains and turnouts are controlled with DCC.
 A single Train Control Systems CS-105, and a pair of UWT-100 WiFi Throttles power the layout.

-Turnouts are controlled with DCC Concepts Cobalt Digital turnout motors that can be operated via throttle, local panels, or pushbuttons disguised as ground throws along the route.
+Turnouts are controlled with DCC Concepts Cobalt Digital turnout motors across most of the layout.
+They can be operated via throttle, local panels, or push buttons disguised as ground throws along the route.

+In Georgetown I have gone to servo control of the turnouts.
 Because most turnouts in Georgetown are buried in the street it is hard to see the turnout position in most cases.
-To eliminate confusion, routes were created for the sidings, and those are configured using an NCE Mini Panel wired to control panels.
+To eliminate confusion, routes were created for the sidings, and those are configured in the Sprog ServoIO LCC nodes. that replaced the NCE Mini Panel I had previously used.

 Control panels along the waterfront are hidden in barges, more on that later!